Hung parliament: Australia

 Australian parliaments are modelled on the Westminster system, with a hung parliament typically defined as a lack of a lower house parliamentary majority from either the Australian Labor Party or Liberal/National Coalition.

 Hung parliaments are rare at the federal level in Australia, as a de facto two-party system, in which the Australian Labor Party competes against a permanent Liberal-National Coalition of the conservative parties, has existed with only brief interruptions since the early 20th century.
 Prior to 1910, no party had had a majority in the House of Representatives.
 As a result, there were frequent changes of government, several of which took place during parliamentary terms.
-Since 1910, when the two-party system was cemented, there have been two hung parliaments, the first in 1940, and the second in 2010.
+Since 1910, when the two-party system was cemented, there have been three hung parliaments, the first in 1940, the second in 2010 and the third in 2018.

 At the 1940 federal election, incumbent Prime Minister Robert Menzies secured the support of the two crossbenchers and continued to govern, but in 1941 the independents switched their support to Labor, bringing John Curtin to power.

 Declining support for the major parties in recent times is leading to more non-majoritarian outcomes at elections.
-At the 2010 federal election, which resulted in an exact 72-72 seat tie between Labor and the Liberal-National Coalition, incumbent Prime Minister Julia Gillard secured the support of four out of six Independent and Green Party crossbenchers and continued to govern.
+At the 2010 federal election, which resulted in an exact 72–72 seat tie between Labor and the Liberal-National Coalition, incumbent Prime Minister Julia Gillard secured the support of four out of six Independent and Green Party crossbenchers and continued to govern until 2013.

-In the 2016 federal election a hung parliament was only narrowly averted with the Liberal-National Coalition winning 76 seats, the bare minimum required to form a majority government.
-The Liberal-National Coalition government lost its majority government status after a by-election in 2018.
+In the 2016 federal election the Liberal-National Coalition won 76 seats, the bare minimum required to form a majority government.
+The Liberal-National Coalition government lost its majority government status after a by-election in 2018, but regained its majority in 2019.

 Hung parliaments are rather more common at a state level.
-The Tasmanian House of Assembly and the unicameral Parliament of the Australian Capital Territory are both elected by Hare-Clark proportional representation, thus, elections commonly return hung parliaments.
+The Tasmanian House of Assembly and the unicameral Australian Capital Territory Legislative Assembly are both elected by Hare-Clark proportional representation, thus, elections commonly return hung parliaments.
 In other states and territories, candidates contest single-member seats.
 With far fewer seats than federal parliament, hung parliaments are more likely to be elected.
-Recent examples include New South Wales in 1991, Queensland in 1998 and 2015, Victoria in 1999, South Australia in 1997 and 2002, Western Australia in 2008, the Australian Capital Territory in 2008, and Tasmania in 2010.
+Recent examples include New South Wales in 1991 and 2023, Queensland in 1998 and 2015, Victoria in 1999, South Australia in 1997 and 2002, Western Australia in 2008, the Australian Capital Territory in 2008 and 2012 and Tasmania in 2010.